goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 - **Package directory structure:** -- Show the directory structure and describe the purpose of each directories and files.

-- At the end, few hello world examples are also given.
+- At the end, a few hello world examples are also given.

 .. _started-preparations: